alco/numspell/doc/TemplateSyntax.md

 * `{:mod1} {:mod2}` (same as `{0:mod1} {1:mod2}`)
 * `{:mod1:mod2}` (same as `{0:mod1:mod2}`)

-In the last example two modifiers are combined in one token.
+In the last example two modifiers are combined within one token.
 Multiple modifiers are applied from the inside out (or from left to right).
 That is, the original string for substitution will be passed as an argument to the `mod1` function.
 Then the return value of `mod1` will be passed to the `mod2` function.
 The return value of the latter will replace the whole token in the final body of the template.

 Modifier functions are passed to the parser via the meta-dictionary.
 For each modifier there is a dictionary entry with key being the modifier name (like